Ennenno Janmala Bandham: Plot

-Plot
+Summary

 Dr. Vedhaswini, also known as Vedha, is a pediatrician who adores children but cannot conceive due to a medical issue.
 Her neighbor, Yashodhar "Yash" is a short-tempered businessman who has lost faith in love and relationships.
 Vedha rescues Khushi from an accident and they become friends.
 Vedha comforts Khushi when she becomes upset as Yash ignores her.
 Yash fumes with rage when he remembers his past with his ex-wife, Malavika, who cheated on him with his former boss, Abhimanyu.
 At the request of her family members, Vedha agrees to get married.

 Vasanth and Chithra seek their families' approval.
 Unfortunately, both families reject their proposal.
 Vedha tries to persuade Yash to approve the marriage, but he declines.
 Meanwhile, Khushi gets locked up while searching for her mother at an award function.
 Vedha help Khushi to comes out.
 Yash misunderstands Vedha and yells at her because he is unaware of the situation.
 Vedha is deeply saddened after witnessing Khushi's deteriorating health and takes her to the hospital without informing Yash's family.
 Kanchana's words influence Yash, and he files a police complaint against Vedha.
 Unfortunately, things take a turn for the worse as Vedha's father gets arrested at the engagement.
 Vedha returns home to learn about this and sees Pratheek's true colors, leading her to break ties with him.
 With the help of Malavika, Vedha proves her innocence to the police.
 Yash worries about Khushi after learning the truth from the doctor and regrets misunderstanding Vedha.
 Meanwhile, Ratnam reprimands Malini for causing trouble for Vedha and her family.

 Abhimanyu instigates Malavika to obtain custody of Khushi.
 There is pandemonium at Yash's home when Malavika presents legal documents to take Khushi with her.
 Pratheek becomes angry when Vedhaswini declines his marriage proposal.
 Yash makes efforts to gain custody of Khushi, but the court rules in Malavika's favor.
 Malini decides to find a caring mother for Khushi.
 Vedha becomes emotional after receiving a rejection letter from an orphanage.
 Yash becomes angry with Vedha for misunderstanding him.
 Later, Yash's family mistakenly believes Vedha is at Malavika's residence.
 Vedha suspects that Malavika is acting strangely and feels that Khushi is in danger.
 Vedha is overjoyed when Khushi visits her.